 Visit Isla Holbox

 Holbox is a spectacular island at only a couple of hours from Cancun.
 Actually, Cancun Holbox by car is about 2 hrs and 30 minutes but if you by bus you would need about 3h.30 minutes.
 I know, it’s a lot of time to go in one day, and if you ask me, I am telling you it’s not worth it.
 Holbox is a spectacular island with white sand deserted beaches and turquoise water, where there are no cars and people move around by bike or golf cart.
 It’s much less developed and chaotic than Isla Mujeres and with more authentic vibes.
-In this complete guide on Holbox, I will tell you all about it.
 However, if you don’t have enough time to spend a few days in that paradise, you might want to join an organized tour that will make your 1-day visit totally worth it.

 Rent a car and drive around the Yucatan Peninsula